curateteaching/digitalpedagogy/keywords/play.md

 Caillois, Roger. *Man, Play, and Games.* Trans.
 Meyer Barash.
 New York: The Free Press, 2003.
 Print.

-Csikszentmihalyi, Mihaly.
-Flow.
-Harper Collins, 2009.
+Csikszentmihalyi, Mihaly. *Flow.* Harper Collins, 2009.
 Print.

 Drucker, Johanna, Jerome McGann, Bethany Nowviskie, and the Scholars' Lab. *Ivanhoe*.
 Charlottesville, VA, 2014.

 Ellison, Cara.
 "Anna Anthropy and the Twine Revolution." *The Guardian* 10 Apr.
 2013.
 Web.
 11 Oct.
 2015.

-Gee, James Paul Gee. *What Video Games Have to Teach Us About Learning and Literacy*
+Gee, James Paul. *What Video Games Have to Teach Us About Learning and Literacy.* 2nd ed.
+New York: Macmillan, 2003.
+Print.

 Huizinga, Johan. *Homo Ludens: A Study of the Play-Element in Culture.* London: Routledge and Kegan Paul, 1949.
 Print.

 Owens, Trevor.
 "Glitching Files for Understanding: Avoiding Screen Essentialism in Three Easy Steps."
 The Signal.
 5 Nov.
 2012.
 Web.
 11 Oct.
 2015.

-Pope, Rob. *Textual Intervention: Critical and Creative Strategies for Literary Studies.*
+Pope, Rob. *Textual Intervention: Critical and Creative Strategies for Literary Studies.* London: Routledge, 1994.
+Print.

 Ramsay, Stephen. *Reading Machines: Toward and Algorithmic Criticism.* University of Illinois Press, 2011.
 Print.

 Ratto, Matt.
 “Critical Making: Conceptual and Material Studies in Technology and Social Life.” *The Information Society* 27.4 (2011): 252–260.
 Web.

+Richardson, Virginia.
+"Constructivist Pedagogy." *The Teachers College Record* 105.9 (2003): 1623–1640.
+Print.

 Samuels, Lisa, and Jerome McGann.
 "Deformance and Interpretation." *New Literary History* 30.1 (1999): 25–56.
+Print.

+Sennett, Richard. *The Craftsman.* New Haven: Yale University Press, 2008.
 Print.